hhandika/segui/website/docs/features.md

 ### Alignments

 This is for tasks related to multiple sequence alignments, such as concatenation, conversion, filtering, and splitting.
 The app enforces the input to be in **the alignment format**.
-We consider an alignment if the sequence length is the same for each input alignment.
+We consider an alignment if the sequences within an alignment have the same length.

 ### Genomic